BrunoSerbai/BrunoSerbai/README.md

 ### Welcome to my github! 😃 <br> My name is Bruno Serbai.
-Currently studying software engineer 📖
+Currently studying software engineering 📖

 ### Experience and skills ⚡
 I've worked on small real life projects to build a ordering system and whatsapp automation for a restaurant.
 Working on improving my skills in javascript, CSS and HTML.